Huong-Le159/Customer-Segmentation-For-Marketing-Campaigns-in-A-Retail-Global-SuperStore-Python/README.md

 - Identify and flag incorrect descriptions
 - Classify them as errors
 - Prepare them for cleaning or exclusion in subsequent processing steps

+#### 4. Unsual Data Type
+Data Types: The following columns have inappropriate data types and should be converted to strings for easier processing:
+- InvoiceNo, StockCode, Description, CustomerID, Country.
+Data Values:
+- Quantity < 0 & InvoiceNo starts with 'C' → These transactions indicate canceled orders and should be removed from the dataset.
+- Quantity < 0 but InvoiceNo does NOT start with 'C' → These records contain incorrect descriptions and should be excluded from the dataset.
+- UnitPrice < 0 & incorrect Description → These are invalid transactions and should also be removed from the dataset.
 </details>